Japan–United States relations: Trade frictions

-Notable outpourings of United States congressional and media rhetoric critical of Japan accompanied the disclosure in 1987 that Toshiba had illegally sold sophisticated machinery of United States origin to the Soviet Union, which reportedly allowed Moscow to make submarines quiet enough to avoid United States detection, and the United States congressional debate in 1989 over the Japan-United States agreement to develop a new fighter aircraft—the FSX—for the Japan Air Self-Defense Force.
-The United States Government halted the purchase of Toshiba products for three years in retaliation.
+Notable outpourings of United States congressional and media rhetoric critical of Japan accompanied the disclosure in 1987 that the company Toshiba had illegally sold sophisticated machinery of United States origin to the Soviet Union, which reportedly allowed Moscow to make submarines quiet enough to avoid detection, and the United States congressional debate in 1989 over the Japan–United States agreement to develop a new fighter aircraft—the FSX—for the Japan Air Self-Defense Force.
+The United States government halted the purchase of Toshiba products for three years in retaliation.

 Direct investment

 As elsewhere, Japan's direct investment in the United States expanded rapidly and is an important new dimension in the countries' relationship.
 The total value of cumulative investments of this kind was US$8.7 billion in 1980.
 By 1988, it had grown to US$71.9 billion.

+The figure in 2018 had reached $500 billion.
 United States data identified Japan as the second largest investor in the United States; it had about half the value of investments of Britain, but more than those of the Netherlands, Canada, or West Germany.
 Much of Japan's investment in the United States in the late 1980s was in the commercial sector, providing the basis for distribution and sale of Japanese exports to the United States.
 Wholesale and retail distribution accounted for 35% of all Japanese investments in the United States in 1988, while manufacturing accounted for 23%.
 Real estate became a popular investment during the 1980s, with cumulative investments rising to US$10 billion by 1988, or 20% of total direct investment in the United States.